buildtesters/buildtest/docs/build_subcommand/module_collections.rst

 To build a test with a user collection use the ``--collection`` option which is a choice field that is the name of the user collection.
-To demonstrate, lets build a test with a user collection ``intelmpi``.
+To demonstrate, lets build a test with a user collection ``CUDA``.

-.. program-output:: cat scripts/build-lmod-collection.txt
+.. program-output:: cat scripts/build-lmod-collection-example.txt

 Note the ``module restore`` command will load the modules from the collection.
 To use this feature, you will need to have a module collection